-Most health insurance plans cover some level of chiropractic care.
+Most health insurance plans cover some chiropractic level of care.
 Like medical expenses, chiropractic care expenses are tax-deductible.
 Many chiropractic offices accept insurance and have payment plans available.

-A study done in 2007 compared costs to patients using chiropractors as their primary care physicians to medical doctor care.
+A study done in 2007, compared costs to patients using chiropractors as their primary care physicians to medical doctor care.
 This study involved 70,000 member-months spanning a seven-year period.
-The results of the study showed that “hospital admissions were decreased by 60.2%, cost of days spent in the hospital were decreased by 59%, outpatient surgeries decreased by 62%, and prescription drug costs decreased by 85% compared to conventional medically driven care.”
+The results of the study showed that “hospital admissions were decreased by 60.2%, cost of days of care spent in the hospital were decreased by 59%, outpatient surgeries decreased by 62%, and prescription drug costs decreased by 85% compared to conventional medically driven care.”